 To disable the IE for all users, select the Add Row page of OMA-URI Settings and specify the following.

 - Name – Specify the name for example, disable IE11

 Enter the following data in the Value field.

 <enabled/><data id="NotifyDisableIEOptions" value="2"/>

-The OMA-URI settings that you defined to disable Internet Explorer now appears under Configuration Settings window.
-Click Next.
+The Intune OMA-URI settings that you defined to disable Internet Explorer now appear under the Configuration Settings window.
+Select Next.

-On the Assignments page, add your security groups and click Next.
+On the Assignments tab, add your device groups or user groups and click Next.

-On the Review + Create page, you can verify the settings and click Create.
+On the Review + Create page, you can verify the configured settings and select Create.

 Click OK to close the box.

 That completes the steps to disable Internet Explorer using Intune.
 For any clarifications, please let me know in the comments section below.